 What your bad breath may say about your oral health

-Tooth Decay: Ultimately, bad breath is caused by bacteria and so is tooth is decay.
+Tooth Decay: Ultimately, bad breath is caused by bacteria and so is tooth decay.
 If you have an untreated dental cavity, you may experience a consistent metallic flavor or smell in your mouth.
-Often times chronic halitosis is a symptom of tooth decay.
+Often times chronic halitosis is a symptom of tooth decay, and may lead to more necessary procedures, like a root canal.

 Dr. Bourgeouis offers solutions for treating decayed teeth.
 Treatment for tooth decay will vary depending on the severity of the decay.
 Dental fillings, inlay or onlays or a root canal and dental crown can restore your tooth and clear up your bad breath.